analythium/openfaas-rstats-templates/README.md

 or enroll into the free
 [Introduction to Serverless on Kubernetes](https://www.edx.org/course/introduction-to-serverless-on-kubernetes) course.

+See recommended [setup steps](examples/README.md) for the R template examples.
 ### Make a new function

 Use the [`faas-cli`](https://github.com/openfaas/faas-cli) and pull R templates: